 The trigger mechanism doesn’t really matter as long as the gap of time between the measurement and the firing of the gun is below human perception.

-- The measuring machine must be quantum so that you enter superposition and become alive and dead.
+- The measuring machine must be quantum.
 Possible methods include firing protons at a silver screen to see which ones pass or the use of a Stern-Gerlach machine.

-- Death must be faster than human perception.
+- Death must be faster than you can perceive (more on this later).
 The killing mechanism must be flawless and kill with 100% certainty.

 The next part of the experiment is the part that requires you to be very dedicated.